 The NYISO and stakeholders developed of a DER Participation Model to support resource integration into the wholesale markets.
-Stakeholders approved the market design in April and NYISO submitted its filing to FERC at the end of June 2019.
-FERC accepted the filing on January 23, 2020, the NYISO plans to implement the DER participation model by the end of 2022.
+Stakeholders approved the market design in 2019 and FERC accepted the proposal in January 2020.
+The NYISO expected to implement the DER participation model by the end of 2022 but continues to work with all stakeholders on finalizing its implementation details for the planning DER implementation which is expected in mid-2023.

 Consistent with the FERC approved DER market design, the NYISO filed its compliance with FERC Order 2222 on July 19, 2021.
 The NYISO responded to an additional FERC data request regarding its Order 2222 filing on November 19, 2021.
 The NYISO is continuing to work with the Joint Utilities and NYTOs on telemetry, metering, and operational coordination items for DER.
-Additionally, the NYISO is working with all stakeholders on finalizing its implementation details for the planning DER implementation which is expected in early 2023.
 On June 17, 2022, FERC accepted the NYISO's compliance of Order 2222 subject to further revisions as directed by the Commission.
 The NYISO continues to coordinate its compliance requirements with stakeholders and had asked FERC for clarification regarding its requirement that heterogenous aggregations be able to provide "all" ancillary services the DERs within the aggregation can technically provide.
-On October 24, 2022, FERC issued an order denying NYISO's request for clarification and indicating that "the June 17 Order does not require NYISO to allow a heterogeneous Aggregation to simultaneously make available multiple operating reserve products".
+On October 24, 2022, FERC issued an order denying NYISO's request for clarification and indicating that "the June

+17 Order does not require NYISO to allow a heterogeneous Aggregation to simultaneously make available multiple operating reserve products".
 This is helpful to ensure that the NYISO's market implementation can continue to comply with the NERC, NPCC and NYSRC rules and support reliable grid operations.
+The NYISO filed is updated compliance of Order 2222 on November 14, 2022 and expects to implement any remaining rules necessary to fully comply with Order 2222 by the end of 2026.
 (Updated)